-To achieve the forecast, new communities will be required in the Region.
+To achieve the forecast, new communities will be required in York Region.
 These areas will develop as complete communities with a variety of services to create healthy, liveable places.
 These include human services and capital infrastructure, such as roads, transit and water/wastewater systems.
-While the timing of delivery for services can vary, the phasing policies of this Plan and co-ordination with local municipalities and agencies will ensure the effective delivery of services and encourage orderly, sustainable growth.
+While the timing of delivery for services can vary, the phasing policies of the Plan and coordination with local municipalities and agencies will ensure the effective delivery of services and encourage orderly, sustainable growth.

-This Plan provides for a comprehensive approach to growth management that considers the economic, environmental and social costs of growth.
+The Plan provides for a comprehensive approach to growth management that considers the economic, environmental and social costs of growth.
 To achieve financial sustainability, an agile integrated growth management approach is required that fully integrates infrastructure and financial planning with land use planning.
-This allows the Region to leverage existing infrastructure investments, stage and phase new development and infrastructure, align investments with the ability to recover development charge collections and grow in a financially sustainable manner.
+This allows York Region to leverage existing infrastructure investments, stage and phase new development and infrastructure, align investments with the ability to recover development charge collections and grow in a financially sustainable manner.

-This Plan promotes comprehensive full cost accounting, the equitable distribution of costs, and ensures that the funds required to provide the necessary services for growth are provided by the proponents of growth on an equitable basis.
+The Plan promotes comprehensive full cost accounting, the equitable distribution of costs, and ensures that the funds required to provide the necessary services for growth are provided by the proponents of growth.